valntn/nanopore_genomic_tutorial/Walkthrough.md

 ### BUSCO
 Busco uses single copy core genes (SCCGs) to assess completeness and assembly quality.
 We can use BUSCO to assess the different assemblies we created, as well as to show the improvement of the polishing steps in the course of the nanopore assembly.

-First, select the appropriate dataset listed by BUSCO that fits with the phylogeny of Knoellia.
+First, select the appropriate dataset listed by BUSCO that fits with the phylogeny of our *Knoellia* genome.
 We should use the most specific dataset we can, so we can list all available datasets and choose the most specific one:

     busco --list-datasets

-Another option is to use the --auto-lineage flag.
-Alternatives to BUSCO, especially for MAGs, include checkm and GTDB-Tk (more computing power required).
+Another option is to use the --auto-lineage flag, then BUSCO will try selecting the best lineage itself.
+Alternatives to BUSCO, especially for MAGs, include checkm (more computing power required).

-The result will show home many of the expected SCCGs are present, if they are fragmented, or if they are missing completely.
-This indicates whether a genome is complete or a part is missing; it also gives a measure of sequence quality, since lots of fragmented SCCGs mean high rate of indels.
+The result will show how many of the expected SCCGs are present, if they are fragmented, or if they are missing completely.
+This indicates whether a genome is complete or a part is missing; it also gives a measure of sequence quality, since lots of fragmented SCCGs mean high rates of indels.

     mkdir busco